eHanse-IT/ansible-odoo-rules-for-fail2ban/README.md

 ### The Situation
 You want to harden your Odoo system against brute-force attacks by blocking IPs for which several login attempts failed.
 ### The problem
-You run Odoo behind ana Apache proxy, and failed login attempts will be logged by Odoo, but only the IP "127.0.0.1" is shown in the Odoo logs.
+You run Odoo behind an Apache proxy, and failed login attempts will be logged by Odoo, but only the IP "127.0.0.1" is shown in the Odoo logs.
 ### The solution
 Instead of parsing the Odoo logs, we will parse the Apache access logs.
 A failed Odoo login